Chunyu-Lin-bjtu/autonomous_driving_pedestrian_trajectory_prediction/README.md

 # Autonomous Driving Human Trajectory Prediction

-This is a pilot project, our purpose is to train models to predict human trajectories given the past trajectory in developing autonomous driving.
+This is a pilot project, our purpose is to train models to predict context-aware pedestrain trajectories in support of the autonomous driving research and development.

-Our self-created datasets (default 6000 sets of map and trajectory, which can be made into >15k training samples) simulated human walking cross the crossroad through the zebra crossing.
+To support our project, our self-created datasets (default 6000 sets of map and trajectory, which can be made into >15k training samples) simulated pedestrains' walking trajectories in a urban junction condition, such as cross the zebra crossing, follow the side-walk and so on.

 #### VRU prediction approaches specification